-Dealing with the Corona Virus situation
+Dealing with the coronavirus situation

 There is no more getting out and about connecting with people being in public in mass gatherings, etc. And all of a sudden, the rider who was going along life just beautifully, and everything was occurring in the way that it always had.
-All of a sudden, is sitting on this beast which is decided to take a different approach to how It’s going to do things from now on.
+All of a sudden is sitting on this beast which has decided to take a different approach to how It’s going to do things from now on.

-And all of a sudden people are trying to hold on to this new way of existence and new way of being and they don’t have any reference point for how to be able to hold on in this situation where things have changed and changed so rapidly.
-And now they are potentially feeling emotions that they’ve always had but now being elevated because of a change in a seemingly situation where things are not in their control anymore.
-And they’re also being manipulated by the things that they consume on social media on the media, the broad media, television, newspapers, etc.
+And all of a sudden people are trying to hold on to this new way of existence and a new way of being and they don’t have any reference point for how to be able to hold on in this situation where things have changed and changed so rapidly.
+And now they are potentially feeling emotions that they’ve always had but are now being elevated because of a change in a seemingly situation where things are not in their control anymore.
+They’re also being manipulated by the things that they consume on social media on media, the broad media, television, newspapers, etc.

-There’s really no way of getting out of the stuckness unless you’re able to take a breath and stop for a moment and just pay attention to what we can do differently to bring control back to the things that we can control to start giving us that rise of hope.
+There’s no way of getting out of the stuckness unless you’re able to take a breath stop for a moment and just pay attention to what you can do differently to bring control back to the things that can control to start giving that rise of hope.
 And then create the snowball effect towards calmness and things leveling out and things being better which then influences the people around us to start going down the same path and then we start getting a whole movement of have a shift again in emotional experiences and calmness starts to take hold again.

 Yep.
 Okay.
 Look a hundred percent I agree with a lot of what you’re saying, and right now, you’re correct, we’re navigating uncharted territory.
 You know, no one’s in my lifetime.
 I’ve certainly not seen anything like this, and most people haven’t either.
 So the military came up with the term many years ago, which I think is quite appropriate here.
-It’s called vuca, which is volatile, uncertain, complex and ambiguous.
+It’s called Luca, which is volatile, uncertain, complex, and ambiguous.

-And it really reflects that you don’t know what’s going on.
+And it reflects that you don’t know what’s going on.
 And in that process, you can’t make great logical decisions on all amounts of information because you don’t have all the amounts of information that you require.
 And in the absence of certainty itself, quite often you’ll tag on to whatever information is put out there, whether it’s correct factually, or whether it’s scaremongering.

 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid?
-In case I make matters worse, doctors will explain things, but obviously, because you’ve never had a stroke before, you probably don’t know what questions to ask.
+In case I make matters worse, doctors will explain things, but, because you’ve never had a stroke before, you probably don’t know what questions to ask.

-If this is you, you may be missing out on doing things that could help speed up your recovery.
+If this is you, you may miss out on doing things that could help speed up your recovery.
 If you’re finding yourself in that situation, stop worrying, and head to recovery after stroke.com, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide.
 It’s free.

 The dangers of uncertainty

 They’re going to be in a non-resourceful state.
-So they’re going to be basically riding that animal riding that elephant like I was with the emotions totally out of control, and doesn’t matter what they try and do.
+So they’re going to be riding that animal riding that elephant like I was with the emotions totally out of control, and doesn’t matter what they try and do.
 Even if you’ve got the best resources available.
-Even you got the right action steps to do that, they can’t be accessed, they can’t be heard.
+Even if you take the right action steps to do that, they can’t be accessed, they can’t be heard.
 So to me right now is you know, we’ve got the reality of the situation which is you know, tough enough as it is but overlying that is the story and interpretation and the extra oxygen that it’s being fed by all other outlets, which may might not necessarily be helping the situation.

 So, you know, what you just told me reminds me of stroke, my audience is stroke survivors.
-And they’ve been through this exact thing in a very small scale, personally.
+And they’ve been through this exact thing on a very small scale, personally.
 And then their life became overwhelmed with discussions and with interest and with people around them that spoke about stroke, what happened to them, spoke about all the problems and spoke about all the challenges and perhaps at some point, they focused on how bad the stroke was and what they were losing and what they were missing out on, etc.

-And then all of a sudden, the conversation started to turn about, well, recovery, possibilities, solutions, overcoming challenges, learning new things, etc. It doesn’t seem to me to be a different circumstance here like is it a global issue that we’re all facing but stroke survivors and anyone who’s survived something dramatic with their health and well being has been here before they have a reference for when, so to speak, the shit hit the fan and then things got better and they started to recover.
+And then all of a sudden, the conversation started to turn about, well, recovery, possibilities, solutions, overcoming challenges, learning new things, etc. It doesn’t seem to me to be a different circumstance here like is it a global issue that we’re all facing but stroke survivors and anyone who’s survived something dramatic with their health and well-being has been here before they have a reference for when, so to speak, the shit hit the fan and then things got better and they started to recover.

 You spoke about modifying their established, practices and doing something different.
 And you spoke about and you gave us words like pivot and adapt to the current landscape.
 And you’re talking about navigating the challenges if somebody is wondering how they can start changing and adapting, like, what do we advise them to do?
 How do we go down that path?

-And that in my mind would have been a lot scarier to be honest.
+And that in my mind would have been a lot scarier, to be honest.
 So I think the starting point always has to be a point of power and say, Okay, what can I control what you know, and the primal part of the brain that the elephant that’s running the show has to be quiet and down first.
 And so if you’re going to have physical challenges, if you’re going to have global uncertainty, it’s quietening down the primitive part of the brain and saying, you know what, I’m safe, I’m walking on the ground, and that’s holding me up and doing whatever it takes to slow down that stress response.

-Because whether you’re recovering from stroke, or they’re recovering from any element, whether you’re trying to navigate and make great decisions, you’re not going to make them if you’re in a stress state, when your brain is options are shut down to only focus on just survival, right this second, they’re not going to be asking different questions or open up to different possibilities.
+Because whether you’re recovering from a stroke, or they’re recovering from any element, whether you’re trying to navigate and make great decisions, you’re not going to make them if you’re in a stress state, when your brain is options are shut down to only focus on just survival, right this second, they’re not going to be asking different questions or open up to different possibilities.

-So the point of empowerment we always talk about is get grounded and try and get back to that central place.
+So the point of empowerment we always talk about is to get grounded and try and get back to that central place.
 And if you’re under revving or over revving don’t make decisions from that place.
-It’s just get back to core truth and core power and begin to that way.
+It’s just get back to core truth and core power and begin that way.

 Becoming too dependent on healthcare professionals

-Your doctor of chiropractic, you and your wife, Bettina, run a practice, in Melbourne, Australia and you You see people come across to you to have their problems solved by you?
+Your doctor of chiropractic, you and your wife, Bettina, run a practice, in Melbourne, Australia and you see people come across to you to have their problems solved by you?
 Because that’s what people do they go to healthcare professionals to fix the problem that they have.
 And if by any chance, the healthcare professional does fix the problem or make it go away, it kind of makes it possible for the person who’s unwell to go, Oh, well, that’s a great solution.

 Yeah, that’s a great question, because Bettina and I have a background in health and chiropractic.
 So a lot of our guiding principles are built on the paradigms or the foundational principles of our profession.
 And one of the ones that we the way we explain it is health is like a triad.
 There’s a physical, there’s a chemical, there’s an emotional component, and a lot of the time we’ve been conditioned to believe that all the issues are physically based.

-So we’ll look at, you know, people who will come in and say, hey, listen, I’m having an issue with my health and the input level is they’re going to look at it from a physical component i set too low, I lifted, I did this and that, and that’s well and good.
+So we’ll look at, you know, people who will come in and say, hey, listen, I’m having an issue with my health and the input level is they’re going to look at it from a physical component I set too low, I lifted, I did this and that, and that’s well and good.
 But what happens is that if they’re neglecting the other two components, that could be just as equally if not more important than that, they could be looking at their chemical components.

 So quite often, when we’ve consulted with people, they’ll come in with a physical issue or that perceiving in that, but the driver is not a physical factor.
 Quite often people will go, listen, I’m doing everything physical, I’m doing my stretches, I’m walking, whatever, I get that.
 But let’s do an order of your emotional loss.
 Let’s have a look at the order of the nutrition what are you doing here?
-If two thirds of the equation are not being addressed, you’re not going to break the cycle.
+If two-thirds of the equation is not being addressed, you’re not going to break the cycle.
 And so we’re locking in a limitation of capacity to only get to a certain point because there are so many other variables we just can’t even address in that scenario.
 So it’s massive.

-The female was wearing a really bright outfit, and the background was really bright and colorful.
-And there was no other information that would suggest that if you just saw that image that there was something else going on that was dramatic or serious.
-And it just made me really angry that not only are we being bombarded by the constant talk around all of the challenges and all the issues that we’re facing right now.
+The female was wearing a bright outfit, and the background was bright and colorful.
+And there was no other information that would suggest that if you just saw that image there was something else going on that was dramatic or serious.
+And it just made me angry that not only are we being bombarded by the constant talk around all of the challenges and all the issues that we’re facing right now.
 But then they did this sneaky subtle thing to also impact the unconscious mind.
 And I felt impacted by that.
 And I know better.
 So I’m okay about it.
 But let’s talk a little bit about what happens when the unconscious mind is being influenced and we are not aware of it.